 Wear and tear

 Weighted blankets have a lifespan of 15 years.
-However, due to continuous use, they are prone to tear and wear.
+Weighted blankets guidelines must include ways of preventing wear and tear during the usable period.
+Due to continuous use, weighted blankets are prone to tear and wear.
 After continuous usage and washing, the fabric becomes thin and the pellets used to fill it become deteriorated.
 The material shrinks and it develops an odor that can’t be removed.
 The fabric will develop holes in it.
 This will make it less weighted as before.
 This makes it ineffective and it is time to replace it with a new one.